ppy/osu-wiki/wiki/Tournaments/AIT/2022/en.md

 - ::{ flag=ID }:: [Daffy](https://osu.ppy.sh/users/5968633)
 - ::{ flag=ID }:: [Walfrid](https://osu.ppy.sh/users/6600809)

-In addition, ::{ flag=ID }:: [Suikami](https://osu.ppy.sh/users/1929336) was drafted as a back-up player in case someone had to back out from the event on a short notice.
+In addition, ::{ flag=ID }:: [Suikami](https://osu.ppy.sh/users/1929336) was drafted as a back-up player, in case someone had to back out from the event on a short notice.

 ## Podium